-49 A Standalone Applicant is an Applicant that applies for funding on its own, not as part of a Project Team.
+&lt;sup>51 A "Standalone Applicant" is an Applicant that applies for funding on its own, not as part of a Project Team.

-50 The term "Project Team" is used to mean any entity with multiple players working collaboratively and could encompass anything from an existing organization to an ad hoc teaming arrangement.
+&lt;sup>52 The term "Project Team" is used to mean any entity with multiple players working collaboratively and could encompass anything from an existing organization to an ad hoc teaming arrangement.
 A Project Team consists of the Prime Recipient, Subrecipients, and others performing or otherwise supporting work under an ARPA-E funding agreement.